Utah Division (D&RGW): Gould control and aftermath: 1901 to present

 The WP was completed in 1910, but its construction had given the D&RG enormous debts.
 After periods of ownership by Eastern U.S. bankers, the courts appointed two local trustees in 1935.
 The system was slowly rebuilt into a profitable enterprise, and in 1947 it was reorganized as the *Denver & Rio Grande Western Railroad.
 After buying the Southern Pacific Transportation Company in 1988 and adopting the latter's name, the D&RGW became part of the Union Pacific Railroad in 1996.

 With the level of the Great Salt Lake rising in the mid-1980s, the D&RGW and UP came to a trackage rights agreement, where the D&RGW would use the UP's higher line between Salt Lake City and Ogden, and in exchange the UP could use the D&RGW between Salt Lake City and Provo, a better-designed route than the UP's.
 The majority of the ex-D&RGW north of Salt Lake City is now the Denver & Rio Grande Western Rail Trail, while the UP has sold its Sharp Subdivision north of Provo to the Utah Transit Authority, which operates the TRAX Blue Line (light rail) along the corridor, as well as contracts with the Salt Lake City Southern Railroad for freight.

 Branches

+In 1873, the Central Pacific Coal & Coke Company, Ltd. of London chartered the narrow-gauge San Pete Valley Railroad to connect its 10,000 acres of coal property in Wales, Utah to the Utah Southern Railroad at Nephi, Utah (about 30 miles).
+This was later extended to Manti and Morrison.
+The Denver & Rio Grande bought all the securities of the SPV in 1907.